pianonate/nateroids/readme.md

 ## nateroids

-this game has been crated to teach [natepiano](https://youtube.com/natepiano) how to code games, visualizations and simulations in bevy using the awesome programmin language, rust.
+this game has been crated to teach [natepiano](https://youtube.com/natepiano) how to code games, visualizations and simulations in bevy using the awesome programming language, rust.

 install rust (from https://www.rust-lang.org/tools/install)